xplip/xplip.github.io-old/_pages/about.md

 About me
 ===
 I am a PhD student in the [CoAStaL](https://coastalcph.github.io/) natural language processing research group led by [Anders Søgaard](https://anderssoegaard.github.io/) at the University of Copenhagen.
 I also collaborate closely with [Desmond Elliott](https://elliottd.github.io/) and the [LAMP](https://elliottd.github.io/lamp_about.html) group.
-The goals of my research are to better understand the language models we are using today and to develop language models that exhibit strong (multilingual) generalization and trustworthiness.
-In particular, I am currently really interested in alternatives to subword tokenization for multilingual language models.
+Recently, I was a Research Scientist Intern at [Meta AI (FAIR)](https://ai.meta.com/research/) in Menlo Park, working with [Jean Maillard](http://www.maillard.it/).
+The goals of my research are to better understand the language(-and-vision) models we are using today and to develop models that exhibit strong generalization and trustworthiness.
+In particular, I am currently interested in self-supervised representation learning techniques, efficient model adaptation, alternatives to subword tokenization, and long-form multimodal reasoning.

-From June to December 2023, I will do a Research Scientist Internship with [Jean Maillard](http://www.maillard.it/) at [Meta AI (FAIR)](https://ai.meta.com/research/) in Menlo Park.

 My PhD is funded through a grant by the Novo Nordisk Foundation.
 As part of the funded project I develop robust recognition models to digitize historical handwritten records that will be used to establish a [multigenerational registry](https://novonordiskfonden.dk/en/news/kunstig-intelligens-skal-kortlaegge-danskernes-stam-trae-og-styrke-forskning/) of Danish family relationships.